 Samantha is a Yinzer at heart who calls the coast of Maine home.
 For the past 8 years, she has supported universities in their pursuit of intentional community engagement and faculty in designing courses which link academic content and purposeful action.
 Her teaching in both mathematics and Honours focuses on empowering students to examine structures of institutions and their own learning.
 “Community Service: Destructive or Empowering?” and an interdisciplinary collaboration entitled “History and Memory: From Slavery to Mass Incarceration” are among her favourite courses.
 She is an Engaged Scholar, holds a B.S. in Mathematics and International Service, and an M.S.Ed. with a focus on Culturally Responsive Practices in Education and Human Development, but undoubtedly continues to learn most from students, community partners, activists, sailors, and educators who have been so generous with their knowledge.

-Jackie has joined the Class Afloat team as Administrative Lead, with a background in independent school admissions, tall ship crewing, real estate, holistic nutrition and many years of helping people in customer service.
+Jackie joined the Class Afloat team as Administrative Lead, and has now added Admissions to her role.
+She came to us with a background in independent school admissions, tall ship crewing, real estate, holistic nutrition and many years of helping people in customer service.
 Her desire to help is evident in all that she tackles, including the role of Mom to her three wonderful kids.

 Jackie has a great love of travel, the sea, photography and being active in nature.
 Her experiences while travelling through Europe made her a firm believer in experiential learning and she wishes, very much, she knew of Class Afloat back in her high school days in Halifax, Nova Scotia.
 She is forever learning and trying new things.
 She lives wholly with gratitude and the attitude that we must make the most of this life.